 - This recipe is based on using 15 cm/ 6 inches loose- bottomed tin.

 - As far as the internet can tell me, the equivalent for vegan digestive biscuits for my friends over the pond is a vegan version of graham crackers

-- You can also make your own shortbread base, instead of using crushed biscuits: simply mix 30 grams of vegan butter or spread with 65 grams of all-purpose flour, pinch of salt, 1/2 tsp of vanilla extract, 1/4 tsp ground ginger and 2 tbsp of sugar.
+- You can also make your own shortbread base, instead of using crushed biscuits: simply mix 30 grams of vegan butter or spread with 65 grams of all-purpose flour, pinch of salt, ½ teaspoon of vanilla extract, ¼ teaspoon ground ginger and 2 tablespoon of sugar.
 Rub it all together until you have crumbly, sand- like texture.
 Press the mixture into prepared tin and bake at 170 C for about 15 minutes until golden brown.

 - You can also soak raw cashews overnight, rather than boiling them.